MikkoMajander/IoT_Perusteet/README.md

 5. Weather station with DHT22.
 Link: https://wokwi.com/projects/444084299147476993
 6. Weather station that sends data to ThingSpeak backend.
 Link: https://wokwi.com/projects/444160515511851009

-I was having some trouble uploading the some of the folders so only Lesson 2 folder was uploaded fully.
+I was having trouble uploading some of the folders so only Lesson 2 folder was uploaded fully.

+Lesson 3 files are Mikondatabase.db and server3.js.

-Lesson 4 folder was divided into four parts that were uploaded separately, Webhook, Websocket, Fetch, and Google Chart.
-Even then I couldn't upload the Webhook folder but the server.js file is basically it just without the json packages
+Lesson 4 folder was divided into four parts that were uploaded separately:
+1. Webhook.
+I created my own Discord-server and tested the webhook there.
+2. Websocket.
+Websocket worked as intended and echoed the message back to the website.
+3. Fetch.
+Fetch worked as intended and fetched the test results from my ThingSpeak Weather Station.
+4. Google Chart.
+This one I couldn't figure out and didn't have the time to anymore but played around with it and tried different things.
+I ended up just writing down the data myself.